Emma Watson reveals her relationship with Daniel Radcliffe and Rupert Grint

 Emma Watson, recognized for her role as Hermione Granger in Harry Potter, gave an interview in Interview Magazine.
 In it she has talked about the years of filming the film and what her relationship with Daniel Radcliffe and Rupert Grint was like.
 Despite the years that have passed, the protagonists of the cast continue to have contact and always show the affection that exists between them.

-The young actress, who played Hermione Granger, confessed for years that she saw actors so much that in her spare time she wanted to see other people instead of seeing them.
+The young actress, who played Hermione Granger, confessed for years that she saw actors so much that in her free time she wanted to see other people instead of seeing them.

 Today, despite the passing of the years, they hold great affection for each other, and they remain in contact, always.